arvidn/libtorrent/branches/libtorrent_aio/docs/settings.rst

 | outgoing_interfaces | string | ""      |
 +---------------------+--------+---------+

 sets the network interface this session will use when it opens outgoing connections.
 By default, it binds outgoing connections to INADDR_ANY and port 0 (i.e. let the OS decide).
-Ths parameter must be a string containing one or more, comma separated, ip-address (either an IPv4 or IPv6 address).
-When specifying multiple interfaces, they will be assigned in round-robin order.
+Ths parameter must be a string containing one or more, comma separated, adapter names.
+Adapter names on unix systems are of the form "eth0", "eth1", "tun0", etc. When specifying multiple interfaces, they will be assigned in round-robin order.
 This may be useful for clients that are multi-homed.
 Binding an outgoing connection to a local IP does not necessarily make the connection via the associated NIC/Adapter.
 Setting this to an empty string will disable binding of outgoing connections.

 .. _listen_interfaces: